Bret Hart: Personal life

 Hart lent his nickname to the Calgary Hitmen of the Western Hockey League; he was a founder and part-owner.
 On August 23, 2018, Hart was honoured with a traditional Niitsitapi naming ceremony and named 'Courageous Chief' by Siksika Elder Miiksika'am (Clarence Wolfleg).
 The ceremony was done as recognition for his and his father Stu Hart's cultural relationship building contributions, such as promoting interest of the sport of amateur wrestling among indigenous youth throughout Western Canada.

 Family

 Hart married Julie Smadu (born March 25, 1960) on July 8, 1982.
 They have four children.
 The four hearts located on the right thigh of his tights symbolize his children, as do the four dots following his signature.
 Julie's sister Michelle was married to Tom Billington from 1982 to 1991.
 Bret and Julie separated in May 1998, and after several brief reunions over the next four years, eventually divorced on June 24, 2002, just hours before Hart had his stroke.
-Hart married an Italian woman named Cinzia Rota on September 15, 2004, but they divorced in 2007 after failing to agree on where they should live.
-He married Stephanie Washington, an African-American woman several decades his junior, in 2010; although at first his children were wary of their new stepmother, they have since embraced her as they realized that despite their differences in age, the love between her and their father is deep and genuine.
+Hart married Italian Cinzia Rota in September 2004, but they divorced in 2007 after failing to agree on where they should live.
+In 2010 he married Stephanie Washington who was 27 at the time.
+Although at first his children were wary of their new stepmother, they have since embraced her as they realized that despite their differences in age, the love between her and their father is deep and genuine.

 His seven brothers were either wrestlers or involved backstage with the wrestling business; his four sisters all married professional wrestlers.
 Two of his brothers-in-law, Davey Boy Smith and Jim Neidhart, had successful careers in the business.
 His youngest brother, Owen Hart, had become a decorated wrestler in his own right before his death in 1999, caused by an accident at the WWF pay-per-view Over the Edge.
 Hart's niece Natalya is a professional wrestler.

-Fellow pro wrestler Roddy Piper claimed in his autobiography to be a cousin of Hart.
+Fellow professional wrestler Roddy Piper claimed in his autobiography to be a cousin of Hart.
 Hart has also stated that Piper was the only wrestler to visit him in the hospital after his stroke.